Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter014-draft2.md

 "Something's feeding," she said, her voice barely above a whisper.
 "Not just consuming the laylines for power, but actively torturing them.
 Making them hurt on purpose."

-As they prepared to venture deeper into the forest, the Spirit-lantern attracted attention from local spirits who emerged from hiding with desperate hope written across their small faces.
+As they followed the winding path deeper into the haunted woods, the Spirit-lantern attracted attention from local spirits who emerged from hiding with desperate hope written across their small faces.
 Tucklings with expressions of too-human pain gathered around Willi when she offered them crumbs of travel bread.
 Shadow-wisps flickered between visibility, too damaged to maintain solid form but drawn to the healing light like moths to flame.

+The path shifted constantly—passages that had been clear moments before would suddenly branch in different directions, forcing them to trust the little spirit's guidance to avoid walking in circles.
+Greta's breathing grew shorter and more controlled as the supernatural darkness pressed in from all sides, her eyes darting to shadows that seemed to reach for them with grasping fingers.

 "The path winds true but danger grows," the spirit in the lantern chimed, its voice like silver bells touched with ancient sorrow.
 "Ancient friend sleeps in pain, dreams in hunger.
 We guide where feet may walk, but hearts must be strong for what waits ahead."

-The path wound deeper into the haunted woods, shifting constantly as passages that had been clear moments before would suddenly branch in different directions.
-Lin had to trust the little spirit's guidance to avoid walking in circles, while behind her she could hear Greta's breathing grow shorter and more controlled as the supernatural darkness pressed in from all sides.

 Finally, after what felt like hours of careful navigation through the maze of corrupted trees, they emerged into a clearing where a single massive Rowan tree stood at the center.
 Its trunk easily measured sixty feet around, and its canopy disappeared into the supernatural gloom above.
 But this wasn't the majestic guardian it should have been.